asettle/aquarist-labs.github.io/_posts/2021-05-28-state-of-the-union.md

 Overall, we're in a really good place for Aquarium.
 Glass is based on Google's Angular & Angular Material framework.
-The entire code is written in TypeScript which is transpired into JavaScript to be able to run on various browsers.
+The entire code is written in TypeScript which is transpiled into JavaScript to be able to run on various browsers.
 We decided to only support browsers that support ECMAScript 2015 (ES6), see [Can I  use ___?](https://caniuse.com/es6).